microchip-pic-avr-examples/attiny817-getting-started-with-the-tinyavr-1-series-mplab/README.md

 Single-Slope PWM Generation mode will be used for TCA.
 Here, the period is controlled by the PER register, while the values of the CMPn compare register controls the duty cycle of the waveform generated (WG) output, the WOn.
 The counter value is compared to the CMPx registers and the PER register to set the waveform period or pulse width.

-The project from Assignment1: LED TOGGLE Application will be reconfigured to add drivers for TCA, TCB, Event System, RTC, and USART.
+The project from Assignment 1: LED Toggle Application will be reconfigured to add drivers for TCA, TCB, Event System, RTC, and USART.

 For the application the peripherals used are: